-Kim Kardashian Mentally Prepared Herself for A Rape During Paris Robbery
+Kim Kardashian Mentally Prepared Herself For A Rape During Paris Robbery

 The real reason behind it…

 The Keeping Up With The Kardashians star eventually confessed her theory which leads to her horrifying robbery.
-She explained that she had been documenting her trip in Paris and Snapchatting that she was alone in her apartment creating a “window of opportunity”.
+She explained that she had been documenting her trip in Paris and Snapchatting that she was alone in her apartment creating a “window of opportunity.”

 After speaking about the experience through tears on the show, Kardashian West tweeted powerful messages on Twitter after opening up about her Paris robbery.
 She wrote, “I took a tragic horrific experience and did not let it diminish me, rather grew and evolved and allowed the experience to teach me… thank you for allowing me to share my story tonight #KUWTK.”